dimikara/Adventure_Game/README.md

 # Adventure Game
 A simple version of an old-fashioned text-based adventure game, done in Python.
+Part of the projects for the Intro to Programming Nanodegree (2020) by Udacity.

 **DESCRIPTION**

 This is only a very short game with a couple of choices available to the player.
 This was done on purpose, to keep it simple.
 If we were making a complete game, we would expand it a great deal, and probably give the player a whole world to explore.
-But for this project, the idea is to focus on some key things that we need if want to make a working game:
+But for this project, the idea is to focus on some key things that we need if we want to make a working game:

 - The game gives players a description of what's happening, and then asks them to make a choice.
 - Something different happens depending on the choice the player made.